Summit Biking Group

 A group of folks, including many members of the Summit Biking Group, spent two weeks road biking in the Austrian Alps in September 2023 to celebrate a good friend's 86th birthday.
 The trip included one week in the area of Fuschl Am See and another week in Sankt Agatha near Hallstatter Lake and the picturesque town of Hallstatt.
 Here's the group at the Hotel Jakob in Fuschl Am See (click to expand the photo):

-This new page is a forum for our group members to post information about various biking-related charitable causes and solicit donations (if applicable) for those causes.
+This page is a forum for our group members to post information about various biking-related charitable causes and solicit donations (if applicable) for those causes.
 If you’re riding for a cause, or family members or friends are, use this page to provide information to our members who might be interested in getting involved or contributing to your cause.
 If your ride includes your own fundraising page, you can include a link to that page.
-Access this new page here.
+Access this page here.

 Summit Biking Donations